Loading...

 Publius Syrus

-Publius Syrus (1st century BC) was a Latin writer of mimes flourished between 85 BC and 43 BC.
-He was brought to Italy from Syria as a slave on account of his wit manumitted by his master.
-He rose to have a great status on his strength of wit and talent and made his mark by composing memoirs and a collection of pithy sayings that appear to have been used as a school-book.
+Publius Syrus (1st century BC), actual name Publilius Syrus, was a Roman slave and a Latin writer of mimes flourished between 85 BC and 43 BC.
+He was brought to Italy from Syria as a slave, but on account of his wit manumitted by his master.
+He rose to have a great status on his strength of wit and talent and made his mark by composing memoirs.
+A collection of pithy sayings named "The Moral Sayings of Publius Syrus" is attributed to him, that appear to have been used as a school-book.

 Wisdom & Quotes